 Annual Quarry Run Raises Funds for Cancer Patients

-Area residents receiving treatment for cancer will have a more comfortable environment and access to enhanced treatment technology thanks in large part to Lafarge Presque Isle’s fundraising efforts.
+Area residents receiving treatment for cancer will experience a truly comforting environment and access to enhanced treatment technology thanks in large part to Lafarge Presque Isle’s fundraising efforts.

-Lafarge recently held its fourth annual Quarry Run, a unique 5K held in the quarry that brings runners from across the state and beyond, for the purpose of raising funds for improving cancer treatment in the Alpena area.
-In just four years, the team at Presque Isle has raised an astounding $150,000 which has helped support significant renovations to the treatment areas and equipment in the Alpena Cancer Center.
+Lafarge recently held its fifth annual Quarry Run, a unique 5K held in the quarry that brings runners from across the state and beyond, for the purpose of raising funds for improving cancer treatment in the Alpena area.
+In just five years, the team at Presque Isle has raised an amazing $185,000 in order to help support significant renovations to the treatment areas and provide top-notch equipment in the Alpena Cancer Center.

-Those interested in more information about donations to support cancer care at MidMichigan Medical Center – Alpena may contact Diamond at email@example.com or (989) 356-7738.
-Those interested in making a donation to the MidMichigan Health Foundation may visit www.midmichigan.org/donations.
+Those interested in more information about donations to support cancer care at the Medical Center may contact Ann Diamond of the MidMichigan Health Foundation at firstname.lastname@example.org or (989) 356-7738.

-The MidMichigan Health Foundation raises funds to support equipment, services and programs for patients and families served by MidMichigan Health.
+The MidMichigan Health Foundation supports the patients and families served by MidMichigan Health by raising funds for equipment, services and programs.
 MidMichigan Health is a non-profit health system headquartered in Midland, Michigan, affiliated with Michigan Medicine, the health care division of the University of Michigan.
-MidMichigan Health covers a 22-county region with medical centers in Midland, Alpena, Alma, Clare, Gladwin and Mt.
-Pleasant.
+MidMichigan Health covers a 23-county region with medical centers in Midland, Alpena, Alma, Clare, Gladwin, Mt.
+Pleasant and West Branch.